 Grants authority to all Ohio licensed pharmacists to dispense or administer Naltrexone in pill or injection without a prescription.
 If the pharmacist can verify the person has been on Naltrexone.
 Creating a safety net for the patient on Naltrexone MATs.

 This is a Grass Roots Campaign effort for reform.
 To improve treatment availability and options for the disease of addiction.
 To establish opioid prescribing guidelines that are consistent and monitored.
 To provide online educational tools for addiction prevention, treatment and support.
-We need your SUPPORT and your VOICE in order to achieve these goals.
-There will be a time in the future we will contact you to organize this effort.
-If you have services to offer, we welcome your resource.

 On December 26, 2015 Daniel Weidle lost his life to the Primary Medical Brain disease triggered by Opioids .
 Our mission is to tell his story in order to educate and empower our society in the fight against the disease of addiction as well as reform the medical community’s treatment of this epidemic.
 The Opioid Epidemic is one of the Greatest Mistakes of Modern Medicine